Your Partner in the Fight for Justice—Landmark EEOC Discrimination Cases Won That Influenced the Law

 - Names of any witnesses

-Filing your charge of discrimination can be complicated if you try it yourself, but DoNotPay has a way to lodge your complaint in a flash!
+Filing your charge of discrimination can be complicated if you try it yourself, but DoNotPay has a way to !

 How Does DoNotPay’s Fight Workplace Discrimination Feature Work?

 DoNotPay’s system of filing an EEOC charge of discrimination couldn’t be easier—all you have to do is: